USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 ## Path Tracing

-**Path Tracing** is a rendering algorithm in computer graphics that simulates how light interacts with objects and participting media to generate realistic (physically plausible) images.This is conceptually a simple algorithm; it is based on following th path of a ray of light through a scene as it interacts with and bounces off obejcts in an environment.
+**Path Tracing** is a rendering algorithm in computer graphics that simulates how light interacts with objects and participating media to generate realistic (physically plausible) images.This is conceptually a simple algorithm; it is based on following th path of a ray of light through a scene as it interacts with and bounces off objects in an environment.

 It is an unbiased estimate of the rendering equation: